Nissan GT Academy with Sony Playstation is said by many to be the outstanding developer of race driving talent in motor racing.

 There are many more whom I have not worked with since GT Academy Race Camp, guys like Eric Rivera (USA 2012) who from being unemployed who went home having found the belief and motivation to get into racing, Eric is now out there preparing and drifting BMW's.

 Philip Gough now races in the MG Metro Cup in a car he built himself having been inspired by the experience of GT Academy to realise his own ambitions and has achieved several podium finishes and driver of the race awards.
-He also works as a driver coach at iZone Driver Performance.
+He also works as a driver coach at iZone Driver Performance and for the Daniel Ricciardo Kart Series.

 Some old hand in racing once said to Darren Cox that he got lucky first time out, to which he replied with words to the effect of "...and as I do more, I get luckier!"